Academic Skills and Personal Development Planning

 The process of identifying skills that you might need for your course, your career or other areas of your life, and then looking for opportunities to develop those skills is called personal development planning.
 You will be able to draw on this report when applying for jobs or future courses.
 These could be very diverse: being a member of a Committee, participating in sport, voluntary work, and University or College societies.

 Your Tutor/Director of Studies will be able to give you more information and guidance.
 One of the points of Personal Development Planning is that you take responsibility for your own development.
-You can start to tackle this in three ways:
+Below are three means to address this:

 1. The Careers Service